jeffkala/workshop-implementing-cicd-documentation/Lab_2_First_Pipeline/README.md

 In this step, we are mainly focused on creating a Python script that can communicate with the network devices.
 At this point, we are not worrying about the gitlab-runner or any pipeline.

-We will open up another terminal window and install the dependencies:
+We will open up another terminal window and create a venv and install the dependencies:

 ```
+$ python3 -venv ~/.venvs/netmiko-venv

+$ source ~/.venvs/netmiko-venv/bin/activate

-$ pip3 install nornir_utils nornir_netmiko
+$ pip install nornir_utils nornir_netmiko
 ```

-We will create the hosts.yaml file required for Netmiko, please note the IP will need to match the IP assigned to the containerlab from the last step:
+We will create the hosts.yaml file required for Nornir-Netmiko, please note the IP will need to match the IP assigned to the containerlab from the last step:

 ```
 $ cat hosts.yaml